GSecurity1979/Notes/Guide to Star Trek Online.md

 # Pve
 Pve relies on using either cannons scatter volley or fire at will because shooting multiple targets at once gives most dps.
-Automated protomatter and active armor hardening reputation traits shouls keep you alive because you will also get shot at by multiple targets.
+Automated protomatter and active armor hardening reputation traits should keep you alive because you will also get shot at by multiple targets.

 # Where to do research:
 https://vger.netlify.app (turn on description search in options in top right)